jj-vcs/jj/docs/design/secure-config.md

 However, this is inherent to storing config out of the repo and is thus unavoidable.

+Note that if the user has leaked their config ID somehow, then this will appear like a copy / move.
+Since this is not common, and would degrade UX to handle nicely, we will simply warn the user in this case.

 ### Garbage collection

 We could, in the future, add a `gc` command to garbage-collect configs to